lollobaldo/Haskell-Fractals/README.md

 # Haskell-Fractals

+*Obsolete*: I'm working on a new modularised version:

- Haskell fractal graphic program for the functional programming competition
+Haskell fractal graphic program for the functional programming competition.

+Every